grpc/proposal/A47-xds-federation.md

     //
     // The token "%s", if present in this string, will be replaced
     // with percent-encoded service authority (i.e., the path part of the
     // target URI used to create the gRPC channel).
+Any character not
+    // allowed in a URI path as per RFC-3986 section 3.3 must be
+    // percent-encoded.
     //
     // Must start with "xdstp://<authority_name>/".
 If it does not,
     // that is considered a bootstrap file parsing error.